A 50mm medal on a nine-year-old reads “champion”. A 70mm medal on the same kid reads “hubcap on a string”.

 - “John Tan, 100m Champion, U-12, 2026”.

-Most schools that want personalisation do a hybrid: generic medals on the day for general events, individual-engraved trophies for the marquee categories (Sportsman of the Year, Champion House, etc.) presented at a follow-up assembly the next week.
+Most schools that want personalisation do a hybrid.
+Generic medals on the day for general events.
+Individual-engraved trophies for marquee categories (Sportsman of the Year, Champion House) presented at a follow-up assembly the next week.

 Special categories worth budgeting for